 How Long Do I Have to File a Lawsuit After a Trucking Accident in Pinellas County, FL?

-This deadline is just two years if you are filing a wrongful death claim.
+The deadline is two years from the date of death if you are filing a wrongful death claim.

-Do not assume that four years is plenty of time.
+Do not assume that two years is plenty of time.
 Commercial truck crashes typically require a long investigation to determine how the accident happened and identify liable parties.
-You must also reach maximum medical improvement before negotiating a settlement and this can take time.
+You must also reach maximum medical improvement before negotiating a settlement, and this can take time.

 Contact a truck crash injury lawyer in St. Petersburg as soon as possible to protect your claim and begin gathering the evidence you need.